United Soccer Coaches Media Contest

 As the game of soccer continues to grow in popularity in the U.S., United Soccer Coaches annually awards those who have chronicled soccer’s personalities, problems, games and development.

-Winners will be notified late December via email or phone, and publicly recognized at the Media Appreciation Social at the United Soccer Coaches Convention in January.
+Winners will be notified in late December via email or phone, and publicly recognized at the United Soccer Coaches Convention in January.
 Winners unable to attend the Convention will be mailed their award in late January.

 : One individual author is allowed one submission per category, and up to two submissions for the entire contest.
 If submitting two entries, please use a separate form for each story.